ValuationOffice/Masts-DVR-Tools/readme.md

 This program follows a Test Driven Development (TDD) Philosophy.
 For any changes, please make a corresponding test if possible.

 The database for the corresponding sources is required if developing additional database features.

+### Adding new datasources

+* Create a Struct/Class that inherits from IVOAType within the Types project.
+The names should replicate the fields on a PDF template.
+* Within masts_dvr_tools.DataAccess create a new repository and contract that maps data to the corresponding Type.
+* Within the DataManager Service, inject the repository and add it to the Switch Case statement.
+The case represents the first arguement sent to the .exe